Israel raids a Gaza hospital and its strike on a home kills 13 children

 The Palestinian Civil Defense said that Israeli forces arrested two of its workers, including a local rescue coordinator and a firefighter.
 The Israeli military did not immediately respond to a request for comment on the arrests.

-"This development is deeply disturbing given the number of patients being served and people sheltering there," WHO Director-General Tedros Adhanom Ghebreyesus wrote on social media platform X about the loss of communication.
+"This development is deeply disturbing given the number of patients being served and people sheltering there," WHO Director-General Tedros Adhanom Ghebreyesus wrote on social media platform X about Friday's loss of communication.

 Kamal Adwan Hospital Director Hussam Abu Safiya could not be reached on Friday.
 In voice messages sent late Thursday, Abu Safiya claimed that the hospital had come under Israeli tank fire.
 The Israeli military denied that a tank had fired at the hospital.